Heliscoro/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This contains solutions to pointers arrays and strings
+This contains solution to array and pointers